Scroll

 Bandleader, Bass, Percussion

-— Canada
+Canada

 Roberto Betancourt

-Back-up Bandleader, Keyboard, Accordion, Guitar, Back Vocals
+Back up Bandleader, Keyboard, Accordion, Guitar, Marimba, Back Vocals

-— Mexico
+Mexico

 Majo Cornejo